On Guaspari's problem about partially conservative sentences: Background

-Since Misercque's sequence of theories is not finite, it is not a counterexample of Guaspari's problem in the case of finite sequences of theories.
-Bennet analyzed the existence of $\Gamma^d$ sentences which are simultaneously $\Gamma$-conservative over two theories.
-He showed that Guaspari's problem for two theories can be reduced to more easily studied problem.
+Since Misercque's family of theories is not finite, it is natural to see Guaspari's problem restricted to finite families of theories as a separate challenge.
+Misercque and Bennet analyzed the existence of $\Gamma^d$ sentences which are simultaneously $\Gamma$-conservative over two theories.
+Bennet showed that Guaspari's problem for two theories can be reduced to a more easily studied problem.